qthequartermasterman/fallout-houston-campaign/docs/0-Background/geography.md

   Some have harnessed their experiences to become skilled illusionists in the wasteland.
 - Interaction: The Vault opened about 50 years ago.
 It has some contact with the outside world, but most wastelanders are scared away by the psychedelic and uneasy feelings they have while in the Vault, so most tend to stay away.
+- Location: Hidden deep below the Buffalo Bayou Park Cistern, an underground reservoir just west of downtown

-### Vault 113 - Virtual Reality Matrix Experiment:
+### Vault 113 - Virtual Reality Matrix Experiment

 - Purpose: Vault 113 immersed residents in an intricate virtual world, isolating them from the physical realm to observe the long-term effects of simulated existence.